Dalton-Facer/Dalton-Facer-Portfolio/README.md

     Project Totals
 </div>

-The project was in total around $4,900, all of which I did the promotion and fundraising for, including fundraising at local banks, collaborating with local businesses, and speaking in front of a nonprofit organization of local contractors, contractors for a cause.
+The project was in total around $4,900, all of which I did the promotion and fundraising for, including fundraising at local banks, collaborating with local businesses, and speaking in front of a nonprofit organization of local contractors, Contractors for a Cause.

 ### Delaware Tech Machined Compressed Air Engine